emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 21. E-MAILiT in your language

 == Changelog ==
+= 3.0 =
+* Ηave the Share button appear after each post in the same page, and targeted to help people share each post.
 = 2.1 =
 * Conflict occured when Twitter tools already installed on page, resolved.
 = 2.0 =